Where to visit sunflower fields in the UK

 Nottinghamshire

 The Sunflower Experience, Nottingham PYO Pumpkins, Southwell.
-They grow 30,000+ sunflowers in the as well as PYO potatoes, sweetcorn and gladioli, alongside a wildflower meadow and lovely food and drink for sale.
-They open in August.
+They grow 30,000+ sunflowers and will be opening a maize maze for 2023.
+They open late July – August.

 Oxfordshire

 Rectory Farm Stanton St John – this is a popular sunflower field, alongside full PYO and farm shop.
-They also put on other activities,
+They also put on other activities.
+Late summer opening expected for sunflowers.

 Somerset